 {% endif %}

-These examples clearly demonstrate the flexibility and intuitiveness of the security CMS template engine in handling floating-point number comparisons, allowing content operators to easily implement complex dynamic content logic.
+These examples clearly demonstrate the flexibility and intuitiveness of the AnQi CMS template engine in handling floating-point number comparisons, allowing content operators to easily implement complex dynamic content logic.

-This floating-point comparison capability is very practical in various content operation strategies:
+This floating-point comparison ability is very practical in various content operation strategies:

-1. Product display optimization:Show “Recommended” or “Hot Selling” badges based on product ratings (e.g., above 4.5 stars) or display “Low Stock” based on inventory quantity (e.g., less than 5 pieces).
+1. Product display optimization:Based on product rating (for example, above 4.5 stars), display a "Recommended" or "Hot Sale" badge, or display "Low Stock" based on inventory (for example, less than 5 pieces).

-3. Dynamic advertising and promotions:Product price fluctuations based on user browsing behavior can trigger different ad copy or coupon prompts at specific price points.
+3. Dynamic advertising and promotions:Product price fluctuations based on user browsing behavior can trigger different ad copy or coupon prompts when reaching specific price points.

-Through these flexible comparison capabilities, our CMS helps us break through the limitations of traditional CMS at the template level, allowing content operation strategies to be more refined and intelligent.
+With these flexible comparison capabilities, Anqi CMS helps us break through the traditional CMS limitations at the template level, allowing content operation strategies to be more refined and intelligent.

-Although the template engine of AnQi CMS provides good support for floating-point comparisons, as an experienced website operation expert, I still want to remind everyone of some common 'traps' that exist in floating-point arithmetic in computers:
+Although AnQi CMS's template engine provides good support for floating-point number comparisons, as an experienced website operation expert, I still want to remind everyone of some common 'traps' in computer floating-point arithmetic:

-• Keep the logic clear:Although template engine is powerful, overly complex logic should still be handled on the backend as much as possible.The primary responsibility of the template is to display data and perform simple logical judgments, maintaining the cleanliness and readability of the template code, which is helpful for future maintenance and collaboration.
+• Keep logic clear:Although template engines are powerful, overly complex logic should be handled as much as possible on the backend.The main responsibility of the template is to display data and perform simple logical judgments, maintaining the cleanliness and readability of the template code, which helps with future maintenance and collaboration.

 Summary

-English CMS powered by its powerful Go language backend and flexible template engine, provides content operators with the ability to directly compare floating-point numbers in templates.This not only greatly expands the dynamicity and intelligence of content display, but also makes our content strategy more in line with user needs and business goals.As long as we understand its working principle and pay attention to some general 'pitfalls' in floating-point number handling, we can fully utilize this feature to bring a richer, more interactive user experience to the website.
+AnQi CMS with its powerful Go language backend and flexible template engine, provides content operators with the ability to directly compare floating-point numbers in templates.This greatly expands the dynamic and intelligent level of content display, and also makes our content strategy more in line with user needs and business objectives.If we understand its working principle and pay attention to some common 'pitfalls' in floating-point number processing, we can fully utilize this feature to bring a richer and more interactive user experience to the website.